bryce-schultz/lithium/LANGUAGE_SPECIFICATION.md

 if ([]) { }        # false (empty array is falsy)
 if (false) { }     # false

-# Empty objects are also falsy
+# empty objects are also falsy
 class Empty { }
 let emptyObj = Empty();
 if (emptyObj) { }  # false (empty object is falsy)